itsmattkc/tdups2checksum/README.md

-# tdups2checksum
+# Test Drive Unlimited (PS2) Save Game Checksum

-Test Drive Unlimited (PS2) uses a checksum for its save games, storing it in the first 4 bytes of the file.
+Test Drive Unlimited uses a checksum for its save games, storing it in the first 4 bytes of the file.
 As a part of trying to recover a corrupted save, I reverse-engineered this checksum algorithm and reimplemented it in C. While it didn't end up being useful in my situation, I figured I would post the algorithm regardless.

 ## How to use